hosseinzamanlou/FlexiMoveLogistics/Deliverable/Tool-Instruction.md

 # Tool Instruction: Comprehensive AI-Driven Logistics Optimization Tool

 ## Tool Description
-The **FlexiMove Logistics Optimization AI Agent** is a scalable and modular solution tailored for dynamic logistics challenges.
-This tool integrates advanced route optimization algorithms, demand forecasting models, and real-time adjustments to provide actionable insights and solutions.
-Designed for sustainability and operational efficiency, it minimizes delivery costs and enhances customer satisfaction.
+The **FlexiMove Logistics Optimization AI Agent** is a scalable and modular solution designed for dynamic logistics challenges.
+This tool integrates advanced route optimization algorithms and visualization capabilities to provide actionable insights and efficient solutions.
+With an emphasis on sustainability and operational efficiency, it aims to minimize delivery costs and improve customer satisfaction.

 ## Tool Functionality Guideline with Examples

 ### Core Functionality 1: Route Optimization
 - **Scenario**:
-  Optimizing delivery routes across multiple trucks while adhering to capacity constraints and minimizing total distance traveled.
+  Optimize delivery routes across multiple vehicles while minimizing total distance traveled.
 - **Parameters**:
-  - `distance_matrix`: A 2D array representing distances between locations.
+  - `distance_matrix`: A 2D array representing distances between all locations.
-  - `num_trucks`: The number of trucks used for delivery.
+  - `num_trucks`: The number of available trucks for delivery.
-  - `coordinates`: Location coordinates for each address (including depot).
+  - `coordinates`: The location coordinates for each address (including depot).
 - **Algorithms**:
-  - **Nearest Neighbor**: Creates initial routes by selecting the nearest unvisited customer.
+  - **Nearest Neighbor Heuristic**: Generates initial routes by visiting the nearest unvisited customer.
-  - **Sweep Algorithm**: Groups customers into clusters by geographic proximity based on polar coordinates.
+  - **Sweep Algorithm**: Groups customers into clusters based on their polar coordinates.
-  - **2-Opt Refinement**: Refines routes to minimize total distance further.
+  - **2-Opt Refinement**: Optimizes routes further to reduce total travel distance.
 - **Example**:
   - **Input**:
     ```json